Internet-Draft | SPICE SD-CWT | June 2025 |

 ¶

 Tagged keys are not registered in the CBOR Web Token Claims IANA registry.
-Instead the tag provides additional information about the tagged claim key and the corresponding (untagged) value.
+Instead, the tag provides additional information about the tagged claim key and the corresponding (untagged) value.
 Multiple levels of tags in a key are not permitted.¶

 Variability in serialization requirements impacts privacy.¶

-SD-CWT is modeled after SD-JWT, with adjustments to align with conventions in CBOR and COSE.
-An SD-CWT MUST include the protected header parameter typ
+SD-CWT is modeled after SD-JWT, with adjustments to align with conventions in CBOR, COSE, and CWT.

-Optionally the salted claim values (and often claim names) for the corresponding Blinded Claim Hash are actually disclosed in the sd_claims
+Optionally the salted claim values (and often claim names) for the corresponding Blinded Claim Hash are disclosed in the sd_claims

-field in the unprotected header of the CWT (the disclosures).
+header parameter in the unprotected header of the CWT (the disclosures).

 If there are no disclosures (and when no Blinded Claims Hash is present in the payload) the sd_claims

-field in the unprotected header is an empty array.¶
+header parameter in the unprotected header is an empty array.¶

 Any party with a Salted Disclosed Claim can generate its hash, find that hash in the CWT payload, and unblind the content.
-However a Verifier with the hash cannot reconstruct the corresponding blinded claim without disclosure of the Salted Disclosed Claim.¶
+However, a Verifier with the hash cannot reconstruct the corresponding blinded claim without disclosure of the Salted Disclosed Claim.¶

-salted = salted-claim / salted-element / decoy salted-claim = [ bstr .size 16, ; 128-bit salt (int / text), ; claim name any ; claim value ] salted-element = [ bstr .size 16, ; 128-bit salt any ; claim value ] decoy = [ bstr .size 16, ; 128-bit salt ] ; a collection of Salted Disclosed Claims salted-array = [ +bstr .cbor salted ]¶
+salted = salted-claim / salted-element / decoy salted-claim = [ bstr .size 16, ; 128-bit salt any, ; claim value (int / text) ; claim name ] salted-element = [ bstr .size 16, ; 128-bit salt any ; claim value ] decoy = [ bstr .size 16 ; 128-bit salt ] ; a collection of Salted Disclosed Claims salted-array = [ +bstr .cbor salted ]¶

 When a blinded claim is a key in a map, its blinded claim hash is added to a redacted_claim_keys